co360/TrulyHumanMU/README.md

 The pictures were chosen to represent a diverse set of people for a brand that offers size-inclusive and gender-fluid clothing for at a mid-price point.
 The target audience prioritises ethical production as well as high quality.

 The page is composed of HTML, CSS and Vanilla JavaScript.

+This project is my own and not based on a tutorial.